mikael-kalstad/Monopolish/README.md

 <img src="https://github.com/mikael-kalstad/Monopolish/raw/master/wiki_resources/system/manual/game_1.png" width="100%">
 A screenshot from the board view in the game.<br/><br/>

 This project was a school assigment that I worked on with my team.
 The project lasted for about one month, where we went through all the stages of developing an application.
-Thorough documentation can be found on the WIKI (located on gitlab repo).
+An extensive report

 **Team members:**